-When you take it out of its package, pour it into a bowl and, using a fork, whip it about 50 times until it gets kind of foamy.
+When you take it out of its package, pour it into a bowl and use a fork to whip it until it gets kind of foamy.

 Natto is usually not eaten by itself.
 One reason is the texture; it is easier to swallow together with some condiments.

 - With white rice is traditional; try fermented vegetables, scallions, yellow mustard, raw red onions, seaweed, wasabi, or mayonnaise.